Alev Alatlı

-Alev Alatlı (born 1944 in Menemen) is a Turkish columnist and bestselling novelist.
+Alev Alatlı (16 September 1944 – 2 February 2024) was a Turkish columnist, bestselling novelist, academician and economist.

 Early years

-She was born 1944 in the town of Menemen in western Turkey to an officer's family.
+Alev Alatlı was born on 16 September 1944 in the town of Menemen, İzmir to an officer's family.
 She spent her childhood in Japan, where her father was appointed as the Military attaché in the Embassy of Turkey and also as the Liaison officer of the Turkish Brigade in Korea to the United Nations.

-Alev Alatlı attended the American School in Japan in Nakameguro, Meguro, Tokyo.
+Alatlı attended the American School in Japan in Nakameguro, Tokyo.
 After finishing high school there, her family returned to Turkey, and Alev studied economics at the Middle East Technical University in Ankara, from where she graduated in 1963 with a Bachelor of Science degree.

 Following graduation, she married her classmate Alper Orhon, a Turkish Cypriot.
 She was granted a Fulbright Scholarship and her husband a scholarship from the Ford Foundation to conduct postgraduate study in the USA.
 Educated at Vanderbilt University in Nashville, Tennessee, she earned a Master of Arts in Development Economics and Econometrics.

 By this time, she had started to think about the importance of formulas and figures in explaining the world, and decided to pursue studies in philosophy.
-Although she enrolled at Dartmouth College in New Hampshire for doctoral studies on philosophy of religion and philosophy of history she doesn't have a Ph.D. degree.
+Although she enrolled at Dartmouth College in New Hampshire for doctoral studies on philosophy of religion and philosophy of history she didn't have a Ph.D. degree.

 In 1974, Alatlı returned to Turkey.
-She jobbed a while as a lecturer at Istanbul University and later at the State Planning Organization (DPT) in Ankara in her capacity as an economist.
+She worked for a while as a lecturer at Istanbul University and later at the State Planning Organization (DPT) in Ankara in her capacity as an economist.